ofasgard/ungoliant/README.md

 ## TODO

+- Parallel host bruteforcing.
+Why are we only scanning one host at a time?
 - Expand screenshot functionality to auto-screenshot based on a keyword, i.e. "finance" in the HTML title or body.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.